Tracking Capabilities for Safer Agents: Discussion

-\bfparagraph{Practical adoption} Deploying our approach requires (1) constructing the harness infrastructure, and (2) training agents to generate typed code.
+\bfparagraph{Practical adoption} Deploying our approach requires (1) constructing the harness infrastructure and (2) training agents to generate typed code.
 Writing the infrastructure (capability library, \lstinline|Classified| wrappers, tool facades) requires familiarity with Scala~3's capture checking.
-This is a one-time cost per domain: as shown in \Cref{sec:harnesses}, the reusable infrastructure can be shared across many agents, while task-specific environments are lightweight.
+This is a one-time cost: the infrastructure has two layers, and only the lower layer needs Scala expertise.
+The reusable infrastructure (capability library, \lstinline|Classified| wrapper, trusted-LLM \lstinline|chat|) is approximately $1{,}000$ lines of Scala, written once and shared across all agents and domains.
+The per-domain facades mirror existing JSON tool schemas one-to-one and consist primarily of case-class definitions and method signatures: the $\tau^2$-bench airline and retail facades are each a few hundred lines (cf.~\Cref{sec:tau2-facades}), comparable in size to the JSON schemas they replace.
+Porting AgentDojo's four stock domains required no changes to user tasks or attacks beyond generating the typed facades.
+Task-specific environments are therefore relatively cheap to construct, and agents can themselves assist in producing facades from existing tool schemas, since environments are reviewed by humans before the agent is invoked.

 A more fundamental question is whether current LLMs can generate Scala~3 with tracked capabilities, given that Scala~3 capture checking~\cite{dottycc} is an experimental feature with scarce representation in training data.
-Our experiments (\Cref{sec:rq2}) suggest the answer is yes: agents perform comparably to tool-calling baselines, since the type annotations are lightweight and the code patterns repetitive enough to learn from a system prompt and few examples.
+Our experiments (\Cref{sec:rq2}) suggest that the answer is yes: agents perform comparably to tool-calling baselines, since the type annotations are lightweight and the code patterns are repetitive enough to learn from a system prompt and a few examples.
 Post-training techniques for languages underrepresented in training data~\cite{boruch-gruszecki2026agnostics} could further close the gap.

 Compilation overhead is modest: the Scala~3 compiler type-checks a typical agent snippet in under a second, which is negligible compared to LLM inference latency.

 \bfparagraph{Multi-agent scenarios} Multi-agent orchestration is increasingly deployed in practice~\cite{anthropic-multiagent}.
 Our capability model extends naturally: an outer agent can grant a sub-agent a subset of its own capabilities, and the compiler statically rejects any sub-agent code that exceeds this budget.
 Inter-agent channels can themselves be modeled as capabilities.
 We leave a full multi-agent evaluation to future work.